Stocks tumble and oil sinks as storm clouds gather over global economy - KESQ

 Adding to the gathering gloom is the threat that Omicron poses to business.
 The highly-transmissible variant had been identified in at least 45 US states as of Sunday, as well as Puerto Rico and Washington, DC.
 And with Delta still present, Covid-19 cases are rising in some areas.
 New York set a new record for single-day Covid-19 cases for a third consecutive day Sunday, according to Gov. Kathy Hochul’s office.

 Omicron is also spreading fast in Europe, prompting governments across the region to introduce new measures restricting travel and social activity.
 The Netherlands introduced a strict lockdown on Sunday, while France said Friday it would ban large outdoor events and gatherings on New Year’s Eve.
-Denmark has also proposed closing cinemas and theaters, and limiting the numbers of people in shops the week before Christmas.
+Denmark has closed cinemas and theaters, and limited the numbers of people in shops this week.

 Germany, the region’s biggest economy, is already teetering on the brink of recession.